 The secondary Dunkin’ Donuts location is 450 N. IL Route 31, Crystal Lake.

 Law Enforcement Torch Run forSpecial Olympics t-shirts and other merchandises will be sold at both locations to help raise funds for Special Olympics Illinois.

 Please stop by to support this worthwhile cause.

-For more information, please contact Officer Ed Pluviose, Police Community Relations Officer, at (815) 356-3731 or by email [email protected]
+For more information, please contact Officer Ed Pluviose, Police Community Relations Officer, at (815) 356-3731 or by email at [email protected]

 Huntley Police Department Participates in “Cop on Top” for Special Olympics Illinois